 This recipe is naturally very cooling and Pitta-reducing.
 No changes needed!

-The dry, light and airy nature of the kale make this recipe a healthy dish for Kapha types to enjoy regularly.
+The dry, light, and airy nature of the kale make this recipe a healthy dish for Kapha types to enjoy regularly.
 The coconut and almonds can be a bit heavy if Kapha is in excess however, and in this case the amounts can be cut in half.
-The coconut oil can be replaced with sunflower oil which tends to be a bit lighter in quality.
-The spices should be used generously to help kindle the sluggish digestion that often accompanies Kapha types, and the Pitta Churna can be replaced with Kapha Churna (if available).
+The coconut oil can be replaced with sunflower oil.
+The spices should be used generously to help kindle the digestion, and the Pitta Churna can be replaced with Kapha Churna (if available).